itowlson/vs-kubernetes/README.md

    * If `kubectl` is not on your PATH then you can tell the extension its location using the `vs-kubernetes.kubectl-path` workspace setting.
 This should be the full file name and path of the kubectl binary.
    * If you are using the extension to work with an Azure Container Service then you can install and configure `kubectl` using the `Kubernetes Configure from ACS` command.

+For setting up `draft` you can also do this via configuration.

 ### Setting up the image repository path